dnsimple/dnsimple-support/content/articles/deployment-editor.markdown

     ![Deployment Editor Update Record button](/files/deployment-editor-edit-record-button.png)

-1. Enter the required infomation and press <label>Update Record</label> to update the record.
+1. Enter the required infomation, and press <label>Update Record</label> to update the record.
 For each DNS provider the record should be updated at, ensure the corresponding checkbox is checked.
 For any selected DNS provider, if the record didn't already exist there, it will be added to the provider.
 Note the record note will only be saved if DNSimple is one of the selected providers.

     ![Deployment Editor Update Record](/files/deployment-editor-edit-record.png)
 </div>